timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 for a presentation outline.
 We could use the questions as slide titles, and we could use the subgraphs as the body of the slides.
-Lastly, we use the earlier sequence of subgraphs to order both the slides and questions.
+Next, we use the earlier sequence of subgraphs to order both the slides and questions.
-The ordered questions directly form our blog post outline, and we create the post by answering the questions, describing the subgraphs, and elaborating on the subgraphs.
+The ordered questions directly form our blog post outline.
+Lastly, we create the post
+by answering the questions,
+describing the subgraphs,
+and elaborating on the subgraphs.